altsan/os2-wnnim/README.md

 1. In general, an application must be running under the corresponding DBCS codepage in order for WnnIM text entry to work.
-This is especially true for applications that try to interpret text intelligently (e.g. by converting into Unicode).
+This is especially true for applications that try to interpret text intelligently based on the codepage (e.g. by converting into Unicode).
 For reference, the relevant codepages are:

     - Japanese: 932
     - Korean: 949